Shikaga/story/index.md

 The maid held out the key to Emlyn.
 "I have been told that Master Tomlin appreciates his privacy", she said.
 "This is the key for your room.
 The only other copies are kept by the Captain of the Guard and the King himself".

 Emlyn's eyes darted around her room.
 As with everything else, this room was well kept.
-The walls were clean stone, hung with simple but well woven tapestries and a fire crackled in the hearth.
+The walls were clean wooden panels, hung with simple but well woven tapestries and a fire crackled in the hearth.
 Emlyn's single bed was fresh and looked soft and comfortable.
-Orin had clearly convinced their custodian of his worth for them to be assigned such elegant rooms.

 "The servants entrance has been barred from the inside.", the maid continued, indicating the door in the corner of Emlyn's room.
-"If you would like any service, simply unbar this door and pull upon the cord right there", she said waving her hand at the braided velvet rope.
+"If you would like any service, simply unbar this door and pull upon that cord", she said waving her hand at the braided velvet rope.
 "We will also try the door three times a day to maintain the fires and so on".

 "Thank you", Emlyn said again, returning to the main chamber, slipping the key into her pocket as she did so.
 "I think I can sort everything else out."

 The maid curtsied and made her way to the door, before turning and saying, "Lord *NAME* likes to entertain his guests well on their first night.
-Your master will likely not return until the early morning
+Your master will likely not return until the early morning".

+She took a deep breath before continuing.
 "I hope I am not being to bold, but you are welcome at the servants table if you would like some company", she said giving Emlyn a small smile.

 "I am sorry, I don't think I got your name", Emlyn said suddenly embarresed at her thoughtlessness.